DraganMatesic/crawler_framework/README.md

 **Step 2**

-Create all database connection's that you think you will use, from database where you will deploy crawler_framework to database where you will store data etc. by entering number 1.
+Create all database connection's that you think you will use, from database where you will deploy crawler_framework to database where you will store data etc. by entering option number 1.